Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: Survival analysis and machine learning has been shown to be an indispensable aspect of disease management as it enables practitioners to understand and prioritize treatment mostly in terminal diseases.
-Cervical cancer is the most common malignant tumor of the female reproductive organ worldwide.
-Survival analysis which is a time –to –event analysis for survival prediction is therefore needed for cervical cancer patients.
-Data Value Metric (DVM) is an information theoretic measure which uses the concept of mutual information and has shown to be a good metric for quantifying the quality and utility of data as well as feature selection.
-This study proposed the hybrid of Genetic Algorithm and Data Value Metric for feature selection while Recurrent Neural Network and Cox Proportionality Hazard ratio was used to build the survival prediction model in managing cervical cancer patients.
-Dataset of 107 patients of cervical cancer patients were collected from University of Benin Teaching Hospital, Benin, Edo State and was used in building the proposed model (RNN+GA-DVM).
-The proposed system outperform the existing system as the existing system had accuracy of 70% and ROC score of 0.6041 while the proposed model gave an accuracy of 75.16% and ROC score of 0.7120 respectively.
-From this study, It was observed using the GA_DVM features selection that the variables highly associated with cervical cancer mortality are age_at_diagnosis, Chemotherapy, Chemoradiation, Histology, Comorbidity, Menopause, and MENO_Post.
+Abstract: Survival analysis and machine learning are an indispensable aspect of disease management, as they enable practitioners to understand and prioritise treatment, particularly in terminal diseases.
+Cervical cancer is the most common malignant tumour of the female reproductive organs worldwide.
+Survival analysis, a time–to–event analysis for survival prediction, is therefore necessary for patients with cervical cancer.
+The Data Value Metric (DVM) is an information-theoretic measure that utilises the concept of mutual information and is a good metric for quantifying the quality and utility of data, as well as feature selection.
+This study proposed a hybrid of a Genetic Algorithm and a Data Value Metric for feature selection.
+At the same time, a Recurrent Neural Network and a Cox Proportional Hazard ratio were used to build the survival prediction model for managing cervical cancer patients.
+A dataset of 107 patients with cervical cancer was collected from the University of Benin Teaching Hospital in Benin, Edo State, and used to build the proposed model (RNN+GA-DVM).
+The proposed system outperforms the existing system, achieving an accuracy of 70% and an ROC score of 0.6041.
+In contrast, the proposed model yielded an accuracy of 75.16% and an ROC score of 0.7120, respectively.
+From this study, it was observed that the variables highly associated with cervical cancer mortality, as identified using the GA_DVM feature selection, are age_at_diagnosis, Chemotherapy, Chemoradiation, Histology, Comorbidity, Menopause, and MENO_Post.
 Thus, with early diagnosis and proper health management of cervical cancer, the age of survival of cervical cancer patients can be prolonged.

 Keywords: Cervical cancer, Cox Proportional Hazard, Machine Learning, Survival Model.